fabio-t/alone-rl/README.md

 Different creatures have different set of behaviours.
 Here we see four animal species:

-- small, independent **r**abbits are fleeing from predators
+- small, independent **r**abbits are fleeing from a puma
-- relatively small **w**olves chase them with pack behaviour
+- large **B**isons, pacifically grazing and staying close to the herd, are attacked by wolves
-- relatively large **P**umas attack their prey independently, they are not a pack
+- relatively small **w**olves chase rabbits with pack behaviour
-- large **B**isons, pacifically grazing and staying close to the herd, are attacked by wolves and pumas
+- relatively large **P**umas attack their prey (here, rabbits) independently, they are not a pack

 The Size of animals determines whether the letter is uppercase or lowercase.
 This should prove useful to quickly gauge whether to go fight or flight.